tamersp25/docs/docs/apps/README.md

 With Veritone **Automate Studio**, tap into a low-code AI platform to intelligently automate manual data analysis processes – all without AI expertise.
 Simply design end-to-end, automated processes with a drag-and-drop UI empowering you to map out your unique combination of data inputs, AI-powered business logic, and desired output, then deploy in one-click to deliver insights in the application of your choice in hours, not months.

-Check out the [Engines](../developer/engines) section for documentation on creating aiWARE engines with Automate Studio
+Check out the [Engines](/developer/engines) section for documentation on creating aiWARE engines with Automate Studio.

-For general introduction and configuration information, check out our [Help Docs](https://app.intercom.io/a/apps/ixc2n84g/articles/articles/3193488/show)
+For general introduction and configuration information, check out our [Help Docs](https://app.intercom.io/a/apps/ixc2n84g/articles/articles/3193488/show).